facebook/create-react-app/packages/react-scripts/template/README.md

 If you use a Node server, you can even share the route matching logic between the client and the server.
 However duplicating it also works fine in simple cases.

-## Pre-Generating `<meta>` Tags with `react-snapshot`
+## Pre-Rendering into Static HTML Files

-If you'd prefer to host your `build` with a static hosting provider, like [Surge](https://surge.sh), you can use [react-snapshot](https://www.npmjs.com/package/react-snapshot), [react-router](https://reacttraining.com/react-router/) and [react-helmet](https://github.com/nfl/react-helmet) to generate html pages for each route in your application.
+If you're hosting your `build` with a static hosting provider, like [Surge](https://surge.sh), you can use [react-snapshot](https://www.npmjs.com/package/react-snapshot), [react-router](https://reacttraining.com/react-router/) and [react-helmet](https://github.com/nfl/react-helmet) to generate html pages for each route, or relative link, in your application.
 These pages will then seamlessly become active, or "hydrated", when the JavaScript bundle has loaded.

+There are also opportunities to use this outside of static hosting, to take the pressure off the server when generating and caching routes.

+The primary benefit of pre-rendering is that you get the core content of each page _with_ the HTML payload - regardless of whether or not your JavaScript bundle successfully downloads.
+It also increases the likelihood that each route of your application will be picked up by search engines.

-You can read more about [zero-configuration snapshotting (also called pre-rendering) here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).
+You can read more about [zero-configuration pre-rendering (also called snapshotting) here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).

 ## Injecting Data from the Server into the Page